 Looking for a way to give back to the social work profession?
-A call for nominations for positions on the 2020-2022 NLCSW Board of Directors has been emailed to all NLCSW members.
+A call for nominations for positions on the 2022-2024 NLCSW Board of Directors was emailed to all NLCSW members on April 18.
+The nomination deadline is Thursday, May 5, 2022 at 4:30 pm (Newfoundland); 4:00 pm (Labrador).
 Nominations are being accepted for the following positions: